bartandrews/infinite_cylinder/README.rst

 * func_obser = observables functions

-    Functions to compute the observables for a ground state, and well as for their scalar and nonscalar grouping.
+    Functions to compute the observables for a ground state, as well as for their scalar and nonscalar grouping.

 * func_proc = file processing functions